ChartsCSS/ChartsCSS.org/src/components/axes.md

 ## Axis Title

-To add informative titles for your axes, you can use `<table>` tags.
-To add axis titles we will use a [wrapper div](wrapper/#general-anatomy).
-The title will be outside of the chart because HTML `<table>`s don't have HTML tags we can use.
+To add informative axis titles use a [wrapper div](wrapper/#general-anatomy).
+The title will be placed outside the chart as the HTML `<table>`s don't have HTML tags that can be used.

 ```html
 <div id="my-chart">